 Phillip Seaborn is one of the Assistant Directors for Undergraduate Diversity in the College of Agriculture and Natural Resources (CANR).
-In his role, Seaborn oversees three pre-college programs including the Multicultural Apprenticeship Program (MAP), ANR Institute for Multicultural Students (AIMS) and the ANR Institute for Multicultural Students Bilingual (AIMS-B).
+In his role, Seaborn oversees the CANR Multicultural Apprenticeship Program (MAP) pre-college program.
+He also is a part of the CANR Office of Diversity, Equity and Inclusion supporting those initiatives across the college.

 Seaborn has worked in higher education for over 10 years assisting students with differing major and career interests identify student success and overcome college related transitional challenges.
 Prior to the College of Agriculture and Natural Resources, Phillip served as the lead advisor for the Traditional Bachelor of Science in Nursing Program in the MSU College of Nursing.
 Additionally, he served as a team member and academic advisor for the Nursing Workforce Diversity program.